ai-forever/fusion_brain_aij2021/readme_en.md

 ![image](https://latex.codecogs.com/svg.image?\textrm{BLEU}&space;=&space;\textrm{BP}&space;\cdot&space;\textrm{exp}&space;(\sum_{n=1}^{N}&space;w_{n}&space;\log&space;p_{n}),)

-where BP is a penalty for too short translations, which shall be calculated as the number of tokens in the model-suggested translation divided by the number of tokens in the reference sequence; and the second part of the formula is a geometric mean of n-grams adjusted accuracy:
+where BP is a penalty for too short translations, which shall be calculated as the number of tokens in the model-suggested translation divided by the number of tokens in the reference sequence; and the second part of the formula is a geometric mean of a modified n-gram precision:

 ![image](https://latex.codecogs.com/svg.image?\textrm{p}_{n}&space;=&space;\frac{\sum_{C&space;\in&space;Candidates}&space;\sum_{n\text{-}gram&space;\in&space;C}&space;Count_{clip}&space;\textrm{(n-gram)}}{\sum_{C\textquotesingle&space;\in&space;Candidates}&space;\sum_{n\text{-}gram\textquotesingle&space;\in&space;C\textquotesingle}&space;Count&space;\textrm{(n-gram\textquotesingle)}})